 In Financial District you ought to enjoy the gorgeous architecture – several of the tallest buildings in the world will amaze you with their colossal size and ambitions: consider the leader, One World Trade Center, and then go for a stunning landscape trip – best views are from the New York Harbor.
 Just take a Staten Island Ferry and, while you’re there, take a closer look at the Statue of Liberty.
 For a change, visit several historic buildings, a couple of museums, and lie in wait at Bowling Green for a ticker tape parade.

-Median houses for rent in Financial District will be quite expensive – that’s the price you pay for living at the heart of it all, the center of Big Apple!
+Median 2-bedroom condo for rent in Financial District will be quite expensive – that’s the price you pay for living at the heart of it all, the center of Big Apple!
 The ever-changing demographic makeup of the neighborhood caused ¾ of the property to be rented, so you’ll have no trouble finding a place that suits all your tastes.
 If you found a job somewhere else, try skimming through available apartments for rent in Financial District closer to one of the subway lines.

 Financial District is living nonstop, always buzzing and glistening like a diamond.
 FiDi, in contrast, is more relaxed – most employees leave work at 5, and the traffic slows down considerably.
 This is not to say the neighborhood lacks nightlife options or fine dining.